Chibi86/DB-TextContent-for-Anax-MVC/README.md

 Set chmod 777 on `webroot/db` if you want to use sqlite, otherwish config mysql for CDatabase in frontcontroller etc.

-### 5. Controllers has a url-prefix variable that probly you need to change if you use your own frontcontroller or .htaccess to redirect
+### 5. Change config-file

+You probly should change url-prefix and other settings in `app/config/text-content.php`.

 ### 6. Go to `[your-url]/[frontcontroller]/content/setup` to setup database TextContent tables to database.